bazilevs31/bazilevs31.github.io/_posts/2015-04-05-equilibrate-melt.markdown

 The init.data that was created using self-avoiding random walk and imported at the beginning of the script above didn't have any angle sections.
-But the actual simulation that we will run will need this parameters.
+But the actual simulation that we will run will need this parameter.
 So here I present a short SED/AWK script to update the data file.
 Interested read may find a good Introductory tutorial on
 <https://quickleft.com/blog/command-line-tutorials-sed-awk/>.